Skip to Content

 • collect data or information, conduct research, or build evidence through other ways about injustices facing your community to support advocacy, campaigning, or organizing;

-• have questions about how economic policies harm your community;
+• have questions about how economic policies affect life in your community;

 • are excited to explore new approaches and learning that you could incorporate into your work.

-As we pilot the Lab with this first cohort, we’re especially keen to work with participants who are committed to the values of participatory learning and can help us learn as we go, by being generous with their feedback.
+As we pilot the Lab with this second group, we are particularly keen to work with participants who are committed to the values of participatory learning and can help us learn as we go, by being generous with their feedback.

 What it means to participate

-The lab will take place online between May and November 2023.
+The Lab will take place online between June and September, 2024 .
 It’s likely to involve 25-30 hours in total.
 We’ve designed the Lab with more intensive bursts of facilitated learning and time in between for participants to apply it to their work—with support from the lab facilitators and the cohort.
 We will also facilitate informal exchanges that encourage collective reflection on shared challenges.

-• Interactive online workshops: Every two months, we’ll host a workshop on Zoom where we’ll do a deep dive into one of the steps of Decoding Injustice: Interrogate, Illuminate, and Inspire.
+• Interactive online workshops: Every month, we’ll host a two-day, three hours per day, workshop on Zoom where we’ll focus on one of the steps of Decoding Injustice: Interrogate, Illuminate, and Inspire.
 Over two half-day sessions, we’ll introduce the methods that underpin that step and explore how they might be used in different contexts.

 • Reflective exercises: In between workshops, members of the cohort are encouraged to experiment with, and reflect on, different ways of applying Decoding Injustice in their work.

-• Informal exchanges: Every three weeks, we’ll host a one-hour Zoom call, where the cohort can come together more informally to exchange experiences, ask each other questions, and explore shared interests.
+• Informal exchanges: Every three weeks, we’ll host a one-hour Zoom call, where the cohort can gather more informally to exchange experiences, ask each other questions, and explore shared interests.

-• One-to-one coaching: Throughout the Lab, members of the cohort are encouraged to schedule calls with the CESR team to dig deeper into an area of learning, or unpack a challenge they’re facing in their everyday work and brainstorm creative solutions.
+• One-to-one coaching: Throughout the Lab, cohort members are encouraged to schedule calls with the CESR team to dig deeper into an area of learning, or unpack a challenge they face in their everyday work and brainstorm creative solutions.

-There is no cost to participate.
+The course is free of charge.
 The Lab will be fully virtual, so you’ll need access to a computer and a fast enough internet connection to support Zoom and Google Docs.
-Please let us know what kind of support you might need for this.
-We have resources available to cover costs like data, transportation, etc. The Lab will also be multilingual, with Arabic, English, and Spanish interpretation available.
+Participants who face limitations to participating and may need logistical support please flag that in the application form.
+We will do our best to provide support.
+The Lab will be multilingual, with Arabic, English, and Spanish interpretation available.

 Benefits of joining the Cohort